-

 Then, the system visualizes your advertising spend with estimated projections of future budget use, budget pacing, and an allocation table.
 Wow, that’s like built-in ad spend tracking.

 The only problem is that it only tracks your ad spend within the Google Ads universe.
-It won’t consider your spending on other platforms, so you may have to supplement this tool with the manual approach.
+It won’t consider your spending on other platforms, like LinkedIn, TikTok, Microsoft or any of the other places you run ads.
+So, you may have to supplement this tool with the manual approach above.

 Here to save the day!